 #4.
 Helps to Decrease Insulin Resistance

 - Lower fasting insulin

-#7.
-Prevent and Possibly Reverse Cognitive Decline
+#5.
+Can Prevent and Possibly Reverse Cognitive Decline

 Experts believe cocoa flavanols can prevent or reduce many signs of age-related cognitive decline[*].